 The name Hollywood itself is synonymous with filmmaking, and while Hollywood may

 actually refer to a singular location in California, the name has grown to have global connotations beyond the United States west coast filming community.

 Historically speaking, the global filming community had long used the Hollywood studios-model as the basis for filmmaking, and in many ways they still do.
 Yet, when it comes to filling the seats in theatres (especially in the international market), Hollywood execs have had to rethink the way they do business.

-According to the Motion Picture Association of America (MPAA), $11.1 billion in movie tickets were sold to Americans and Canadians in 2017.
+According to the Motion Picture Association (MPA), $11.4 billion in movie tickets were sold to Americans and Canadians in 2019.
 And while those numbers are astounding, the North American region is not the primary source for making money currently.
-The Asia/Pacific market is the fastest growing, and in 2017 it brought in $16 billion of the $29.5 total billion international take.
-The international box office is showing tremendous growth and is up 18 percent compared to 2013, and the global box office is up 13 percent during that same span as noted in the MPAA.
+The Asia/Pacific market is the fastest growing, and in 2019 it brought in $17.8 billion of the $30 total billion international take.
+The international box office has shown tremendous growth during the 21st Century, and from 2015-2019, a 10% growth in revenue was experienced.